f5devcentral/f5-agility-labs-nginx/docs/class10/module4/lab2/lab2.rst

 Step 7 - Onboard as a Dev API
 #############################

 The goal of a Developer Portal is not only to provide API Documentation.
-A Developer Portal offers the possibility to ``try out`` the API directly from it.
+In addition, a Developer Portal offers the possibility to ``try out`` the API directly from it.
-It means the Developers will ask for API Keys from this portal, and use these keys to ``try out`` APIs.
-The Developer Portal will send request to the API Gateway with the API-KEY generated.
+It means the Developers will ask for API Keys from this portal and use these keys to ``try out`` APIs.
+Then, the Developer Portal will send a request to the API Gateway with the API-KEY generated.

-In this lab, ``Infrastructure`` and ``API`` teams will modify the NMS ACM configurations in order to:
+In this lab, ``Infrastructure`` and ``API`` teams will modify the NMS ACM configurations to:

    * ``Infra`` team action : Enable Authentication for developers on the Dev Portal with OIDC (Keycloak as Identity Provider)
    * ``API`` team action : Enable API-Key authentication on the Sentence API proxy (so far, there is no authentication on the API Gateway).
 So that a Developer can use the API-KEY created by the Developer Portal.